bhuvaneshcj/bhuvaneshcj/README.md

 ### About me

-<p align="justify">A highly skilled Full Stack Developer with 2 years of experience in designing and developing web and mobile applications using Angular, Express, and Ionic.
-Strong expertise in building RESTful APIs, database management, and implementing user authentication and authorization systems.
-Demonstrated ability to work collaboratively with cross-functional teams to deliver high-quality software solutions.</p>
+<p align="justify">Angular developer with two years of experience looking for a challenging role to use my skills in creating scalable and effective websites and applications utilising Angular and the Ionic Framework. committed to producing excellent programming and first-rate user experiences.</p>

 <br>
 <p align="start">